Join the Great Dane Care Newsletter!

 Other major concerns are hip dysplasia and cardiomyopathy.
 Hip dysplasia can be easily detected during those preventative vet visits about which I was just preaching.

-Health concerns are clearly a big ordeal as are the medical bills that can come along with them.
-For this reason, we highly recommend researching pet insurance for Great Danes (see our article here) and other available options to ensure that you’re able to pay these bills if they do arise.
+Health concerns are clearly a big ordeal, as are the medical bills that can come along with them.
+For this reason, we highly recommend researching pet insurance for Great Danes and other options to ensure you can pay these bills if they arise.

 Just like humans, consuming higher-quality food will lead to fewer health issues later in life.